Opportunities for Teens

 Teen Volunteer Opportunities

-If you want to earn community service hours for school, there are a couple of ways you can do it at DC Public Library.
+If you want to earn community service hours for school, become a Teen Library Helper at DC Public Library.

 Teen Library Helpers work at either a neighborhood library or in a division of the Martin Luther King Library.
 Visit the volunteer page to get all the details and info on how to apply.